What Percentage of Golfers Break 100? – Think You Can Get There?

 Read more: What Is A Good Score In Golf For 18 Holes

 As we said, the handicap statistics are available on the USGA site and that will give you accurate data.
-In terms of scoring, there are a number of studies.
+In terms of scoring, there are several studies.
 One was an analysis done by mygolfspy a few years ago.

 They took data from TheGrint site as well as the app.
 The sample was from 15,000 USGA compliant golfers that had submitted 5 or more scores to the site.
 This means that only players with an official handicap were measured.

 They found that an impressive 86% of players break 100.
-Obviously, the real figure, if all players were included, would be a lot lower.
+The real figure, if all players were included, would be a lot lower.

 Another interesting insight that came from this study was that there were not a huge amount of birdies or better.
 As we pointed out above, the greatest gains came from avoiding the double bogeys or worse.